isomerpages/moe-queenstownpri/index.md

   - infopic:
       title: Outstanding Youth in Education 2024
       id: infopic
-      description: All nominations are to be submitted by 10January 2024.
+      description: All nominations are to be submitted by 10 January 2024.
       button: Nominate Here
       url: https://academyofsingaporeteachers.moe.edu.sg/professional-excellence/oyea/nominate-a-teacher/
       image: /images/oyea2024a.png